SangameshDeshetti/djangoapp/README.md

 a.
-The created dates for the PurchaseStatusModel objects must be randomly distributed between 01 st Jan 2019 05 pm IST and 31 st March 2020 10 pm ISTCreate a dashboard using echarts (https://echarts.apache.org/) showing a bar chart of the PurchaseModel with a Date Filter.
+The created dates for the PurchaseStatusModel objects must be randomly distributed between 01 st Jan 2019 05 pm IST and 31 st March 2020 10 pm IST.
+Create a dashboard using echarts (https://echarts.apache.org/) showing a bar chart of the PurchaseModel with a Date Filter.

 • On Page load the bar chard should show 1year data with monthly